Printer-friendly version

 3.1.4 Discontinuations

-1. Where a proposal involves discontinuation of a program or plan that has student enrolments, in addition to Section 3.1 a teach-out plan must be included.
+1. Where the discontinuation of a program or plan that has student enrolments is proposed, a teach-out plan must be included in addition to the requirements of Section 3.1.

-2. If the Faculty proposes to offer students enrolled in the program the ability to transfer to another program, the proposal must include a transition arrangement that specifies:
+2. If the Faculty proposes to offer students enrolled in the program the option to transfer to an alternative program, the proposal must include a transition arrangement that specifies:

-1. how courses completed under the superseded program will be credited towards the program completion requirements under new program; and
+1. how courses completed under the superseded program will be credited towards the program completion requirements of the alternative program; and

-2. the program requirements applicable to existing students under the new program;
+2. the program requirements applicable to continuing students who transfer to the alternative program;

 Refer to Section 3.2 on the principles for transition and teach-out arrangements, and Section 3.2.1 for transfer of students from an undergraduate program to a postgraduate program.